Learn to retarget your efforts and master program efficiency in three main areas of your third-party risk management system.

 As part of the procurement process, it is a security professional’s job to evaluate potential vendor’s security position and management.
 When someone on your company's HR team comes to you with a new, potentially cheaper vendor to manage employee benefits, what are the policies that come into play?
 Maybe the first step is pulling up the standardized document of “new vendor due diligence” requirements and forwarding it to the vendor, or discussing the budget for new vendors with the finance team.
 These steps are common in many organizations when it comes to vendor management.

 Just because there are common vendor onboarding strategies doesn’t always mean they are the most efficient way to go about the process.
 What if there were security standards set before a third-party was even introduced to a company that would eliminate them from consideration?
-Including security guidelines for new vendors that are available across the organization enables the business by keeping cybersecurity at the forefront of third-party management.
+Including security guidelines as your policy for new vendors that are available across the organization enables the business by keeping cybersecurity at the forefront of third-party management.

-Establishing A Risk Tolerance
+Establishing a Risk Tolerance

 Deciding on what the maximum risk you’re willing to take with a vendor will help narrow down the list of vendor’s to evaluate, giving the security team back some of the time they spent evaluating vendors.
 Instead of spreading their resources thin, security professionals can focus deeper on the companies that matter to them.